Best Restaurants in Dubrovnik to Eat at Reasonable Prices

 Nautica is considered the “best restaurant in Dubrovnik” and it is where Pope John Paul II dined during his visit to Dubrovnik.

 The restaurant is near the Pile gate to the Old Town and it boasts views on the Old Town walls and Lovrijenac fortress.
-The seafood and service is first class but it's also considered as one of the most expensive restaurants in Dubrovnik.
-Reservations is highly recommended.
+The seafood and service is first class but it’s also considered as one of the most expensive restaurants in Dubrovnik.
+Reservations are highly recommended.

 Foodie heaven awaits you in Dubrovnik, where five-star restaurants sit side by side with traditional taverns, serving the freshest and tastiest cuisine.
 It’s five stars Excelsior restaurant with the dramatic vista of the old harbor and walled city from one side and green Lokrum island from the other.